jrmeyerhofer/LITA2017/Lesson_1/README.md

 8. Examine the Run menu
 9. Examine the Publish menu
 10. Examine the Resources menu
-11. Get coding: Let's add the following code deleteing what's there:
+11. Let's add the following code deleteing what's there:
 ```javascript
 function myFunction() {
   // put something into the logger.